deephacks/logbuffers/readme.md

-### loguffers - fast persistent buffers for streaming data.
+### logbuffers - fast persistent buffers for streaming data.

 The purpose of logbuffers is to provide a simple, reliable, low latency disk storage with the intent of decoupling readers and writers, favoring batch processing in high throughput systems.